Marvin Braude Bike Trail

 The Marvin Braude Bike Trail (also known as the Beach Bike Path, Coastal Bike Trail, The Strand, or the South Bay Bicycle Trail) is a 22 miles paved bicycle path that runs mostly along the shoreline of Santa Monica Bay in Los Angeles County, California.
-The coastal bike trail is widely acknowledged as Los Angeles’ “most popular bike path.”
+The coastal bike trail is widely acknowledged as "the most popular bike path" in Los Angeles.

-The path “leads cyclists past colorful piers, lively crowds, and beach vistas unseen by automobile travelers.”
+The path "leads cyclists past colorful piers, lively crowds, and beach vistas unseen by automobile travelers".

-A 1985 bike touring guidebook reported that this was “deservedly the most popular (and most crowded) bike path in Los Angeles County.
-Riders see exhilarating views of the Pacific Ocean, fleets of weekend sailors, and, on a clear day, Catalina Island riding on the horizon.”
+A 1985 bike touring guidebook reported that this was "deservedly the most popular (and most crowded) bike path in Los Angeles County.
+Riders see exhilarating views of the Pacific Ocean, fleets of weekend sailors, and, on a clear day, Catalina Island riding on the horizon".

-According to one guide to recreational biking in Los Angeles, “If you make the path a part of your morning workout routine, you’ll see sunbeams lighting up the white crests of waves as they break, surfers getting the first rides of the day, and assorted marine life bobbing in and around the shoreline.”
+According to one guide to recreational biking in Los Angeles, "If you make the path a part of your morning workout routine, you'll see sunbeams lighting up the white crests of waves as they break, surfers getting the first rides of the day, and assorted marine life bobbing in and around the shoreline."

 For most of its length the concrete route is 14 feet wide.
 The northern terminus of the trail is at Will Rogers State Beach in Pacific Palisades, Los Angeles.
 The southern terminus of the trail is in Torrance County Beach in Torrance, at the base of Palos Verdes Peninsula.

 County officials reported that at the time the trail was completed (in 1989), as many as 10,000 people a day used the route.

 For most of the trail, the bicycle path is Class I (no automobile contact) but for a few miles in Marina del Rey, the route is Class II where the bicycle route crosses six streets with automobiles and nearby traffic lights, adding moderate danger for bicyclists, pedestrians, roller skaters, and skateboarders.